Steven-Dawson18/american-ale-house/README.md

 ## Credits <a name="credits"></a>

 ### Code
+* The project is based on the Boutique Ado project by the Code Institute and was used as a basse for my project (https://github.com/Code-Institute-Solutions/boutique_ado_v1/)
 * I used  this post on stackoverflow to redirect to the previous page for updating a review of a product.
 This code is comented in the view code. https://stackoverflow.com/questions/62626660/redirect-back-to-previous-page-django

 ### Media